serranoarevalo/gojobs/README.md

 # Gojobs

-Simple Indeed Scrapper built with Go, goquery and colly
+Simple Indeed Scrapper built with Go and goQuery